Environmental racism in the United States: Activism

 Latino ranch laborers composed by Cesar Chavez battled for working environment rights, including insurance from harmful pesticides in the homestead fields of California's San Joaquin Valley.
 In 1967, African-American understudies rioted in the streets of Houston to battle a city trash dump in their locale that had killed two children.
 In 1968, occupants of West Harlem, in New York City, battled unsuccessfully against the siting of a sewage treatment plant in their neighborhood.

 Efforts of activism have also been heavily influenced by women and the injustices they face from environmental racism.
 Women of different races, ethnicities, economic status, age, and gender are disproportionately affected by issues of environmental injustice.
 Additionally, the efforts made by women have historically been overlooked or challenged by efforts made by men, as the problems women face have been often avoided or ignored.
 Winona LaDuke is one of many female activists working on environmental issues, in which she fights against injustices faced by indigenous communities.
 LaDuke inducted into the National Women's Hall of Fame in 2007 for her continuous leadership towards justice.

+Fighting against industrial facilities that were adding to the air, water and soil pollution caused by a nearby smelter that had operated for more than a century in Denver, Colorado, environmental and social justice activist Lorraine Granado and other residents of that city's Elyria-Swansea and Globeville neighborhoods formed Neighbors for a Toxic-Free Community.
+In 1991, they prevented the city from erecting a medical waste incinerator in their neighborhood.
+Three years later, they were involved in a successful class-action lawsuit that forced executives of ASARCO to clean up the pollution caused by the company's smelting plant.
+ASARCO subsequently paid $38 million to clean up arsenic, trioxide, cadmium, lead and other soil pollutants in Globeville and also paid $24 million in compensation to residents for decreased property values caused by the plant's pollution.

 Art

-Allison Janae Hamilton is an artist who focuses her work on examining the social and political ideas and uses of land and space, particularly in US Southern states.
+Allison Janae Hamilton is an artist who focuses her work on examining the social and political ideas and uses of land and space, particularly in the Southern United States.
 Her work looks at who is affected by a changing climate, as well as the unique vulnerability that certain populations have.
 Her work relies on videos and photographs to show who is affected by global warming, and how their different lived experiences lend different perspectives to climate issues.

 Energy

-While alternative energies such as Nuclear power and Hydroelectric power are viewed as low-cost alternatives to traditional power like coal and oil and gas, each presents its own environmental justice issues.
+While alternative energies such as nuclear power and hydroelectric power are viewed as low-cost alternatives to traditional power like coal and oil and gas, each presents its own environmental justice issues.